Sonosfera

 Licensing costs scale with your venue size.
 A standard 200-square-metre independent gym pays approximately £335 annually for combined PRS and PPL clearance (PRS for Music, 2025).
 Using an all-inclusive platform like Sonosfera absorbs this cost into a flat £19.99 monthly fee, eliminating the variable pricing.

-79% of independent fitness studios overpay for audio software by choosing enterprise-level tools they do not need (Boutique Fitness Financials, 2025).
-Matching your specific facility type to the right provider prevents wasted budget and legal exposure.
+Matching your specific facility type to the right provider prevents wasted budget and avoids licensing assumptions.

 Large, multi-site corporate gyms with dedicated AV budgets should look at Soundtrack Your Brand.
 Their massive catalogue and detailed remote management justify the higher price point, assuming you have a compliance team handling the separate blanket licences.
 Hardcore bodybuilding gyms that only need high-bpm mixes should consider Gym Radio.
 It requires zero staff input and keeps the energy aggressive.

-For independent UK gyms, boutique fitness studios, and leisure centres, Sonosfera is the best music service for gyms UK.
-At £19.99 a month, it delivers a reliable, legally compliant, and simple solution.
-You get the explicit filters and the offline playback, and you never have to deal with PRS or PPL paperwork again.
+For independent UK gyms, boutique fitness studios, and leisure centres, Sonosfera is the best music service for gyms UK when you want a reliable, simple setup with documented eligible Sonosfera catalogue playback.
+You get the explicit filters and offline playback, while outside music, radio, DJs, uploads, and third-party playlists remain separate.
 If you are comparing other platforms, read Looking for a Cloud Cover Music Retail Alternative UK?
 Sonosfera vs Cloud Cover.

 Stop wasting hours building Spotify playlists you cannot legally play.
-Start your 14-day free trial of Sonosfera today and secure your commercial music certificate immediately.
+Start your 14-day free trial of Sonosfera today and see whether the catalogue fit works for your gym.